is a long-running British Soap Opera

 - Lovable Rogue: Eli Dingle when he wasn't being seriously nasty.

 - Mr. Fanservice:

-- Handsome newcomer Ryan Hawley's had his shirt off more than the usual character.
+- Handsome newcomer Ryan Hawley has had his shirt off many times since joining..
 A well placed mirror in one of his scenes also showed him clad in nothing but black briefs.
 A hopeful bid for Sexiest Male at the 2015 British Soap Awards, perhaps?

 - My Local: The Woolpack.